wheelnext/wheelnext/docs/index.md

 ## Acknowledgements

-- Initial kickoff effort was led by [NVIDIA](http://nvidia.com/), now aggregating efforts from many companies.
+- Initial kickoff effort was led by [NVIDIA](http://nvidia.com/), now aggregating efforts from many companies, maintainers of open source projects, and other contributors.
 - Many ideas, formulations and this template are inherited from [PyPackaging Native](https://github.com/pypackaging-native/pypackaging-native)